How to get a healthy lawn

 During summer, lawns need watering to remain soft and green.
 How much and how often will vary depending on your lawn type and local weather conditions.
 Bear in mind that at the height of summer local councils can enforce water restrictions so aiming for a healthy lawn with a strong root system that naturally captures and uses water efficiently is your best defence against browning in summer.

 The best time to water your lawns during summer is after dusk or before dawn, when evaporation will be the lowest, and the lawn has time to absorb the moisture properly.
+There is little point watering your lawn during the day on a warm summer's day, as most of the water will be lost through evaporation.

 Weeding